Types of tobacco: Corojo

 Corojo is a type of tobacco used primarily in the making of cigars, originally grown in the Vuelta Abajo region of Cuba.
 Corojo was originally developed and grown by Diego Rodriguez at his farm or vega, Santa Ines del Corojo.
 It was used as a wrapper extensively for many years on Cuban cigars, but its susceptibility to various diseases, blue mold in particular, caused Cuban genetic engineers to develop various hybrid forms that would not only be disease-resistant, but also display excellent wrapper qualities such as: Honduran 'Corojo', 'Habano 2000', Mexican 'San Andrés Corojo', and other hybrids.

 Criollo

 Criollo also is primarily used in the making of cigars.
 It was, by most accounts, one of the original Cuban tobaccos that emerged around the time of Columbus.
 The term means "native seed", thus a tobacco variety using the term, such as Dominican criollo, may or may not have anything to do with the original Cuban seed nor the recent hybrid, 'Criollo '98'.

 Ecuadorian Sumatra

 Jose Aray Marin, the founder of the Don Cervantes factory, developed the world-famous Ecuadorian 'Sumatra' breed in 1967.
 It is now considered the world's premium cigar-wrapper leaf and is in demand by cigar manufacturers worldwide.

+Green River

+Green River is a type of air-cured tobacco.
+It is also known as Dark Air-cured of the Henderson and Owensboro Districts or Green River Air-cured and is produced mainly in the Kentucky Green River area.
+It is defined as Type 36 by the U.S. Department of Agriculture.